Clyde-Goodall/twelve-data-wrapper/README.md

 ---
 ### Important Notes
 - We currently don't have access to an ultra plan to test many of these endpoints.
+  - If you do, and you find an issue, please open one! 🥹
 - Technical Indicators will probably be the last to get support due to the sheer number of endpoints to account for.
 - Some of the API documentation request/response descriptions and examples include options that aren't supported.
 This includes but is not limited to:
   - fields that show up for crypto but not stocks (and not explicitly mentioned in the documentation)